 Yes, in most cases.

-Executive Order 11246 forbids federal contractors (who do over $10,000 in government business per year) from discriminating in employment decisions on the basis of race, color, religion, sex, sexual orientation, gender identity or national origin.
+Executive Order 11246 prohibits federal contractors (who do over $10,000 in Government business per year) from discriminating in employment decisions based on race, color, religion, sex, sexual orientation, gender identity or national origin.

-Section 503 of the Rehabilitation Act, prohibits federal contractors from discriminating in employment decisions based on disability.
+Section 503 of the Rehabilitation Act, prohibits federal contractors from discriminating in employment based on a person’s disabilities.

 The affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act prohibit federal contractors from discrimination in employment decisions based on protected veteran status.

-The Office of Federal Contract Compliance Programs (OFFCP) ensure federal contractors are in compliance with these provisions.
-See their Workplace Rights flyer for more information on these protections, and how to file a complaint.
+The Office of Federal Contract Compliance Programs (OFFCP) ensures that federal contractors comply with these provisions.
+See their Workplace Rights fact sheet for more information on these protections, and how to file a complaint.

-Yes, Section 503 of the Rehabilitation Act, not only prohibits federal contractors from discriminating in employment decisions based on disability, but actually requires federal contractors and subcontractors with government contracts in excess of $10,000 to take affirmative action to recruit, employ, train, and promote qualified individuals with disabilities.
+Yes, Section 503 of the Rehabilitation Act prohibits federal contractors from discriminating in employment decisions based on disability, it also requires federal contractors and subcontractors with government contracts in excess of $10,000 to take affirmative action to recruit, employ, train, and promote qualified individuals with disabilities.

-For more information on Section 503 of the Rehabilitation Act, see this fact sheet from the OFCCP: http://www.dol.gov/ofccp/regs/compliance/factsheets/Sec_503_508c.pdf .
+For more information on Section 503 of the Rehabilitation Act, see this fact sheet from the OFCCP.

 Additionally, federal contractors are required to notify their employees of their rights under this pay transparency rule.
-The rule requires federal contractors to incorporate pay transparency non discrimination provision into employee handbooks or manuals, and the information must be posted in either on the employer’s website or in a place on the employer’s premises that is easily seen by employees.
-This is an additional positing requirement to posting the “EEO (equal employment opportunity) is the law” poster and its supplement.
-All 3 should be posted in the workplace.
-Furthermore, the EOC clause, which now includes the nondiscrimination provision, should be included in federal contractor contracts or purchase orders either by reference, or in its entirety.
+The rule requires federal contractors to incorporate pay transparency nondiscrimination provision into employee handbooks or manuals, and the information must be posted in either on the employer’s website or in a place on the employer’s premises that is easily seen by employees.
+This is an additional posting requirement to posting the “EEO (equal employment opportunity) is the law” poster and its supplement.
+All three should be posted in the workplace.
+Furthermore, the EOC clause, which now includes the nondiscrimination provision, should be included in federal contractor contracts or purchase orders either by reference or in its entirety.